Wide Bay–Burnett: Geography

-Fraser Island
+K'gari

-Fraser Island is located along the southern coast of Queensland, approximately 200 km north of Brisbane.
+K'gari is located along the southern coast of Queensland, approximately 200 km north of Brisbane.
 Its length is about 120 km and its width is approximately 24 km and it is separated from the mainland by the Great Sandy Strait.
 The island is considered to be the largest sand island in the world at 1840 km2.
 It is also Queensland's largest island, Australia's sixth largest island and the largest island on the East Coast of Australia.

 The island has rainforests, eucalyptus woodland, mangrove forests, wallum and peat swamps, sand dunes and coastal heaths.
 It is made up of sand that has been accumulating for approximately 750,000 years on volcanic bedrock that provides a natural catchment for the sediment which is carried on a strong offshore current northwards along the coast.
-Fraser Island is home to a small number of mammal species, as well as a diverse range of birds, reptiles and amphibians, including the occasional saltwater crocodile.
+K'gari is home to a small number of mammal species, as well as a diverse range of birds, reptiles and amphibians, including the occasional saltwater crocodile.
 The island is protected in the Great Sandy National Park.